otsaloma/helsinki-transit-live/README.md

 Helsinki Transit Live
 =====================

-Helsinki Transit Live is an application for Sailfish OS to show real-time locations of Helsinki Region Transport (HSL) public transportation vehicles.
+Helsinki Transit Live is an application for Sailfish OS to view real-time locations of Helsinki Region Transport (HSL) public transportation vehicles.
 It uses the [HSL Live API][1] and should display data matching the [official web interface][2].